 We generally work in bare feet but you can wear socks with sticky pads if you need to.

 What do I need to bring?

 A blanket can also be nice for the deep relaxation time at the end and also used instead of knee pads or blocks.

 I’ve got health/medical issues.
 Can I still come?

 Many people have problems with their backs, knees, hips, shoulders etc that they find are eased by yoga.
-Marie will chat with you at the start of the class and will amend postures to work around any challenges you may have.
+We will chat with you at the start of the class and will amend postures to work around any challenges you may have.
 If in doubt please get in touch.

 I’m not remotely flexible or fit.
 Will it be too much for me?

-Marie is very used to working with non bendy beginners.
+We are very used to working with non bendy beginners.
 You will be able to work at your own pace and take breaks if needed.
 The classes are not high intensity and yoga is not a competition to see who can get into the deepest pose – we work with the body that we have and gently coax it into more flexibility through the practice.